Hypoglycemia: Hormone deficiency

 Children with primary adrenal failure, also called Addison's disease, may experience hypoglycemia after long periods of fasting.
 Addison's disease is associated with chronically low levels of the stress hormone cortisol, which leads to decreased glucose production.

 Hypopituitarism, leading to decreased growth hormone, is another cause of hypoglycemia in children, particularly with long periods of fasting or increased exercise.

 Inborn errors of metabolism

-Briefly, inborn errors of metabolism are a group rare of genetic disorders that are associated with the improper breakdown or storage of proteins, carbohydrates, or fatty acids.
+Briefly, inborn errors of metabolism are a group of rare genetic disorders that are associated with the improper breakdown or storage of proteins, carbohydrates, or fatty acids.
 Inborn errors of metabolism may cause infant hypoglycemia, and much less commonly adult hypoglycemia.

 Disorders that are related to the breakdown of glycogen, called glycogen storage diseases, may cause hypoglycemia.
 Normally, breakdown of glycogen leads to increased glucose levels, particularly in a fasting state.
-In glycogen storage diseases however, glycogen cannot be properly broken-down, leading to inappropriately decreased glucose levels in a fasting state, and thus hypoglycemia.
+In glycogen storage diseases, however, glycogen cannot be properly broken down, leading to inappropriately decreased glucose levels in a fasting state, and thus hypoglycemia.
 The glycogen storage diseases associated with hypoglycemia include type 0, type I, type III, and type IV, as well as Fanconi syndrome.

+Some organic and amino acid acidemias, especially those involving the oxidation of fatty acids, can lead to the symptom of intermittent hypoglycemia, as for example in combined malonic and methylmalonic aciduria (CMAMMA), propionic acidemia, or isolated methylmalonic acidemia.